jeziellago/FlowNav/README.md

 ## Create your Fragment Router class

-On navigation module, create your router extending  `FlowNavFragmentRouter` that router is responsable to export navigation`s functions.
+On the navigation module, create your router extending  `FlowNavFragmentRouter` that router is used to export navigation functions.

 >`object NavigationFragmentRouter : FlowNavFragmentRouter() { ...`

 The FlowNav expose an extension function called `workWithNavGraphOf` for `FlowNavFragmentRouter`, this function receive the `navHost resource id`, an `activity` and a DSL for `FlowNavFragmentRouter's functions`.

-The `workWithNavGraphOf` will add new destinations on `navHost graph` or if the `navHost` don't have a `navGraph` he will create a `navGraph` a nd inflate on `navHost`
+The `workWithNavGraphOf` will add new destinations on `navHost graph` or if the `navHost` don't have a `navGraph` he will create a `navGraph`  and inflate on `navHost`

 The `FlowNavFragmentRouter` expose an function called `addDestination`, this function receive the flag `isStartDestination` and the `destinationKey`.

-You will use the `addDestination` function when you need create an new destination for the navGraph, the flag `isStartDestination` is to inform if the destination is the startDestination of the navGraph, the `destinationKey` is the constant that you used on `@EntryFragmentFlowNav` annotation to identify the destination of the fragment.
+You will use the `addDestination` function when you need to create a new destination for the navGraph.
+The flag `isStartDestination` is to inform if the destination is the `startDestination` of the navGraph.
+The `destinationKey` is a constant that you used on `@EntryFragmentFlowNav` annotation to identify the destination of the fragment.

 ```kotlin
 object NavigationFragmentRouter : FlowNavFragmentRouter() {